-- Although you were trying to do the right thing, your boss terminated you.
-The law protects you in the case from termination because you were trying to
+Although you were trying to do the right thing, your boss terminated you.
+The law protects you in the case from termination because you were trying to help.

 Go back and read your employment contract.
 Most states are “at will” employment states.
 This means that employers don’t need a reason to fire someone (unless the termination is based on discrimination).
 However, your employment contract might help you.
 If it states that you may only be fired if your employer has “just cause.”
 Take this for example: